 - U.S. Navy (USN) The Navy, part of the DOD, plays the role of protecting waterways (sea and ocean) outside of the Coast Guard’s jurisdiction.
 Navy warships provide the runways for aircraft to land and take off when at sea.
 Navy SEALs (sea, air, and land) are the special operations force for this branch.
 All service members are considered sailors.
-The reserve component is Navy Reserve.
+Navy Reserve is the reserve component.

-- U.S. Space Force (USSF): The Space Force is a new service, founded in December 2019 from the former Air Force Space Command.
-The Space Force falls within the Department of the Air Force.
-It organizes, trains, and equips space forces to protect U.S. and allied interests in space and to provide space capabilities to the joint force.
+- U.S. Space Force (USSF): The Space Force was formed in December 2019 from the former Air Force Space Command.
+The Space Force is a branch of the Air Force.
+It organizes, trains, and equips space forces to protect the interests of the United States and its allies in space and to provide joint force space capabilities.

-That’s all the basic information you should know for joining the military.
-Hope you reach your desire soon!
+That is all the basic information you will need to join the military.
+Hope that you reach your goal soon!

 A Complete Pictorial History Of US Navy Uniforms From 1776 To 1967